Back to the home page

-	There are a couple of myths about securing a wireless network.
+There are a couple of popular myths about securing a wireless network.
 At first, I'll disprove (convincingly, I hope) the four most common myths.
 Then I'll name 11 security measures that are effective.

 To begin with, it's technically impossible to stop the SSID broadcast entirely.
 Because there are at least four(!) other ways in which a router still discloses a "hidden" SSID to the world.

 Together with many data packages that the router sends, it still sends the SSID.
 Not encrypted.
 Easily receivable by everyone who's in the neighbourhood.
 The SSID is therefore still being broadcast, even when you've "hidden" the SSID in the configuration of the router!